datacats/datacats/docs/guide.rst

     datacats create catstown

-Once done, a CKAN environment is created for you in the directory ``catstown``.
+Once done, a CKAN source directory is created for you in the directory ``catstown``.
 You will be prompted to create an admin password for your instance.
 You can use this password to log into your CKAN site.A message will also appear in your prompt at the end of the create command, with the address of where your CKAN